btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 As you pull each word out, write it down on a piece of paper.

 In the end you will have 23 words that look like this (**do NOT use these words**):

 `define rifle cliff summer priority ability chimney cotton tennis crash husband try trophy ring cook portion drift stool thank ceiling notice lesson foam`

 ## Calculate 24th Word and Other Seed Data

 **Turn off your internet access before performing this operation.**
-**Do not save the result to your hard drive (write it down on paper only), and restart the computer before restoring internet access.**
+**Do not save the result to your hard drive (write it down on paper only), and restart your computer before restoring internet access.**

 #### Option A - Seedpicker GUI
 [http://seedpicker.net/](http://seedpicker.net/)